brymon68/appsec-professional-ctf/challenge_1:python-docker-test/README.md

 <li>CVE-2018-12699</li>
 </ul>

-The organization's appetite for vulnerabilities is high, these three are considered critical.
+The organization allows applications with high severity vulnerabilities to be released, but nothing more severe than high.
+These three vulnerabilities are considered critical.
 Resolve the vulnerabilities through implementing changes to the file and once the image is clean, the challenge is complete.

 Note: Removal of these dependencies is not considered a solution, while it would work it is not the objective of this challenge.